Brazilian Days 001

 Dia da Fraternização

 (Fraternization).
 The Day of Fraternization was introduced by Pope Paul VI in 1968.
 At that time, it was celebrated by Friends of Peace, without notion of race, country, social or economical status.
 Each year, the Pope issues a message with theme.
-On December 8, 1967 the Pope issued the following message:
+On December 8, 1967 the Pope issued the following message (complete text):

 “Dirigimo-nos a todos os homens de boa vontade, para os exortar a celebrar o Dia da Paz, em todo o mundo, no primeiro dia do ano civil, 1 de Janeiro de 1968.
 Desejaríamos que depois, cada ano, esta celebração se viesse a repetir, como augúrio e promessa, no início do calendário que mede e traça o caminho da vida humana no tempo que seja a Paz, com o seu justo e benéfico equilíbrio, dominando o processo da história no futuro.”